What is a BREEAM ecological assessment?

 BREEAM (Building Research Establishment Environmental Assessment Method) is the world’s leading sustainability assessment for master planning projects, infrastructure and buildings.

-As part of the BREEAM assessment requires an initial evaluation of the ecological value of your site to establish the Ecological Baseline Condition before your development begins.
+BREEAM assessments require that an initial evaluation of the ecological value of your site is undertaken to establish the Ecological Baseline Condition before your development begins.
 This allows you to then ensure that suitable and appropriate ecological improvements (credits) can be integrated into the design of your development in accordance with the level of standard that you are aiming for.

 When do I need to get in touch?